JGalego/awesome-safety-critical-ai/README.md

 * [Contributors](#contributors)
 * [Citation](#citation)

+## <a id="introduction"></a>🐇 Introduction

+### AI in Critical Systems

+Critical systems are those whose failure can result in significant harm to people, the environment, infrastructure, or an organisation's mission.

+Think of flight control software, medical diagnostics, autonomous vehicles, or financial fraud detection.

+These systems must operate with high reliability, often under unclear and unpredictable conditions.

+As AI becomes more integrated into such systems, it's essential to understand both its strenghts and limitations.

+### AI is fallible - and that's ok

+AI systems, no matter how sophisticated, can and will make mistakes.
+Better models may make fewer mistakes, but mistakes are generally inevitable.

+This is not a sign of poor engineering, it's something intrinsic to the nature of intelligence.
+Unlike traditional software, which follows explicit rules, AI learns from data and generalises.
+That generalisation is powerful, but it's also imperfect.

+#### AI makes errors that are strange and unpredictable

+AI doesn't always fail in ways that make sense to us.

+It might [misclassify a stop sign with a sticker](https://spectrum.ieee.org/slight-street-sign-modifications-can-fool-machine-learning-algorithms) as a speed limit sign.
+Or it might [switch treatment recommendations based on the user's language](https://www.newscientist.com/article/2486372-typos-and-slang-spur-ai-to-discourage-seeking-medical-care/).

+These aren't bugs in the traditional sense.
+These are artefacts of how the model interprets patterns.

+#### These errors can be catastrophic

+If not properly mitigated, AI mistakes can render a system useless, or worse, dangerous:

+- An autonomous drone misidentifying a civilian as a target
+- A medical AI overlooking a rare but deadly condition
+- A financial model approving fraudulent transactions due to adversarial inputs

+#### Even the best minds can't eliminate mistakes

+Top-tier machine learning engineers still produce models that occasionally fail.
+Again, these aren't flaws to be patched - they're part of the terrain.

+Working with AI means accepting that uncertainty is built in, and designing systems that can handle it gracefully.

+#### AI can be wildly wrong

+Unlike human experts, who tend to make errors that are consistent with a rational view of the world, AI can go completely off the rails.

+It might suggest a giraffe is a toaster, or that a benign tumour is malignant.

+These failures can be baffling, and they demand robust monitoring and fallback strategies.

+#### AI systems evolve over time

+Traditional software is often deterministic.
+It behaves the same way every time.

+AI systems, by contrast, can improve - or degrade - based on new data.

+This means today's behaviour might not match tomorrow's.

+#### Change can be disruptive

+A model update might boost accuracy overall but introduce new blind spots.

+A retrained model might actually perform worse in certain edge cases.

+Change must be managed carefully, with rigorous testing and rollback plans.

+#### Perfection is a mirage

+Achieving zero-error performance in AI is very expensive and, in many cases, impossible.

+Instead, the goal should be to reduce risk to acceptable levels, and to build systems that are resilient when things go wrong.

+#### Always have a safety net

+When AI fails - and it will - there must be a way to recover.

+This could be a human-in-the-loop, a rule-based override, or a safe fallback mode.

+Recovery isn't optional, it's essential.

 ## <a id="top-picks"></a>🌟 Editor's Choice

 <small>[🔼 Back to top](#toc)</small>

+* If you're just starting, here's our recommended reading list:
+  - [ML in Production](https://mlip-cmu.github.io/book/) by Christian Kästner // Chapters 2 (From Models to Systems) and 7 (Planning for Mistakes)
+  - [Building Intelligent Systems](https://www.amazon.com/Building-Intelligent-Systems-Learning-Engineering/dp/1484234316) by Geoff Hulten // Chapters 6 (Why Creating Intelligent Experiences is Hard), 7 (Balancing Intelligent Experiences) and 24 (Dealing with Mistakes)
 * 🧰 An awesome set of [tools for production-ready ML](https://github.com/EthicalML/awesome-production-machine-learning)
     > **A word of caution** ☝️ Use them wisely and remember that *"a sword is only as good as the man [or woman] who wields it"*
 * 😈 A collection of scary [use cases](https://github.com/daviddao/awful-ai), [incidents](https://incidentdatabase.ai/) and [failures](https://avidml.org/) of AI, which will hopefully raise awareness to its misuses